api-evangelist/bureau-of-reclamation/README.md

 ## APIs

 ### Bureau of Reclamation
-Bureau of Reclamation - Managing water and power in the West
+Established in 1902, the Bureau of Reclamation is best known for the dams, powerplants, and canals it constructed in the 17 western states.
+These water projects led to homesteading and promoted the economic development of the West.
+Reclamation has constructed more than 600 dams and reservoirs including Hoover Dam on the Colorado River and Grand Coulee on the Columbia River.

 **Human URL:** [https://data.usbr.gov/rise-api](https://data.usbr.gov/rise-api)
 r